eligible to win, applicants must:

 Instructions for the Letter of Support from Faculty

 Applicants should ask the supervising UCB faculty member or instructor for whose class the research paper or project was completed to fill out the faculty/instructor statement of support (Microsoft Word form).
-Instructors should save the completed form as a Microsoft Word document or PDF and either email the completed form to firstname.lastname@example.org or send it by campus mail to Jane Rosario, Chair, Library Prize for Undergraduate Research, 250 Moffitt Library, MC 6000,
+Instructors should save the completed form as a Microsoft Word document or PDF and by the deadline either email the completed form to email@example.com or send it through campus mail to

 from lower-division students will be judged separately from those of upper-division students.
 All submissions will be judged based on how well they demonstrate the following: